mk23/jmxproxy/README.md

     $ java -jar target/jmxproxy-3.2.0.jar server config.yaml

-For example to configure the port server listen port for both application and admin servlets:
+For example, to configure the listening port for both application and admin servlets:

 ```yaml
 server: